Ways to Use the French Verb Tenir

-There are so many ways to use the French verb “tenir”.
+There are so many ways to use the French verb tenir.
 It’s a very commonly used verb, and it’s conjugated just like “venir”.
-When you look it up in the dictionary, it says it means “to hold”, but hold on . . .
-There’s a lot more to this verb than that!
-Scroll down for a free lesson guide all about the irregular French verb tenir.
+When you look it up in the dictionary, it says it means “to hold”, but hold on… There’s a lot more to this verb than that!
+You can download a free PDF of this lesson guide on the French verb tenir in my private French Grammar Library.

 As an interjection to express surprise or interest: